JoseJPR/nodejs-certification/README.md

 |   |   └── ...               # ...
 |   |
 |   ├── console               # Console.
-|   |   ├── example01         # Example basic console log, error and warn.
+|   |   ├── example01         # Basic console log, error and warn.
+|   |   ├── example02         # Console log with params added.
-|   |   ├── example02         # Show and get log and save into .log files (out and error files).
+|   |   ├── example03         # Show and get log and save into .log files (out and error files).
-|   |   ├── example03         # Clear console with setTimeout into async function.
+|   |   ├── example04         # Clear console with setTimeout into async function.
+|   |   ├── example05         # Console assert, count, countReset.
+|   |   ├── example06         # Example with console group and groupEnd.
+|   |   ├── example07         # Example with console time and timeEnd.
+|   |   ├── example07         # Example with console table with arrays of numbers, objects and more arrays of strings.
 |   |   └── ...               # ...
 |   |
 |   └── ...